 Indeed, the remarks are a sharp rebuke of Li, who made a rare appearance at a monastery in the city last weekend, where he appealed to the government to “allow a way out” for the city’s disenfranchised and dissenting youth.

-Predictably, the business mogul’s advice – indeed, little more than saying ‘stop it’ – fell on deaf ears as Hong Kong lurched into another day of mass rallies and vandalism.
+Predictably, the business mogul’s advice – indeed, little more than saying ‘stop it’ – fell on deaf ears as Hong Kong lurched into another day of mass rallies and vandalism by young, radical protesters.

 Li and Lee

-Li has been slow to help government moves to alleviate the city’s housing crisis and his lack of action stands out.
+Li has appeared to be slow to help government moves to alleviate the city’s housing crisis and his lack of action compares unfavorably with other local realty tycoons.

 Lee Shau-kee – Hong Kong’s second-richest tycoon, who founded Henderson Land Development – has made an effort to escape public ire by token donation of some plots to the government so it could build hostels and rental units for fresh graduates and job-starters.